Nicholas Purcell (classicist)

-Nicholas Purcell FBA is Camden Professor of Ancient History and a fellow of Brasenose College, Oxford.
+Nicholas Purcell FBA is a British classicist and academic.
+He was Camden Professor of Ancient History and a fellow of Brasenose College, Oxford from 2011 to 2023.
 Before holding this post he was University Lecturer in Ancient History at the University of Oxford and a Tutorial Fellow at St John's College, Oxford.

 Early life and education

 From 1974 to 1977, Purcell was an undergraduate at Worcester College, Oxford, graduating with a Bachelor of Arts (BA) degree.
-During his time Worcester College he was a student of Peter Brunt.
-He then became a prize-fellow at All Souls College, Oxford, until 1979.
+During his time at Worcester College he was a student of Peter Brunt.
+He was subsequently a prize-fellow at All Souls College, Oxford, until 1979.
 He does not have a doctorate.

 Academic career

 From 1979 until October 2011, he was a tutorial fellow at St John's College, Oxford, succeeding Nicholas Sherwin-White.
 He was elected as a Fellow of the British Academy (FBA) in 2007.
 Upon becoming Camden Professor of Ancient History in October 2011, he was elected a fellow of Brasenose College, Oxford.